-Mr. Amrit Rajaratnam the Director appointed on 1st July, 2021 retires in terms of Article 91 of the Article of Association and being eligible offers himself for re-election.
+Mr. Anushman Rajaratnam was appointed as a Non - Executive Director of the Company with effect from 09th June 2022, and in terms of Article 91 of the Articles of Association retires and being eligible offers himself for re-election.

-In terms of Articles 84 and 85 of the Articles of Association, Mr. S. Rajaratnam retires by rotation and being eligible, offers himself for re-election.
+In terms of Articles 84 and 85 of the Articles of Association, Mr. S. Shanmugalingam retires by rotation and being eligible, offers himself for re-election